FrankLhota56/fortran66-flex/README.md

 Hollerith cards are now a historic relic.
 Soon after Fortran 66, compilers read their programs from text files.
 The yacc / lex tools are certainly designed with text files in mind.
 So how do we reconcile file input with the Fortran 66 anticated card format?

 #### The `getcard` Function
 The function `getcard` was written to provide input to programs expecting a Hollerith card format.
 One of its parameters is the card length.
-When `getcard` reads a line, it adjusts the part before the new line to be exactly as long as the card.
+Like `fgets`, this function reads a line from a file stream.
+The difference is that when `getcard` reads a line, it adjusts the part before the new line to be exactly as long as a Hollerith card.
 - If the line is shorter than the card length, the line is padded on the right with blanks;
 - If the line is longer than the card length, it is trimmed on the right.